-Tables 2 to 5 show clearly that conventional energy generation by fossil fuels (51%) and hydro (49%), dominates by far the Ecuadorean energy market, with a total installed capacity of 3521 Mwe and a gross production of 11546 GWh/yr (CONELEC, 2003).
-At present, other forms of energy production, i.e. nuclear, geothermal and other renewables, are non-existent or neglegible.
-In the future, the general trend seems to favor hydro, with an increase in renewables and a decrease in fossil fuel, which in turn favors geothermal energy development.
+Tables 1/8 to 8/8 show clearly that conventional energy generation by fossil fuels (44%) and hydro (51.7%), dominates by far the ecuadorean energy market, with a total installed capacity of 4557 MWe and a gross production of 18609 GWh/yr (CONELEC, 2009).
+They also show that, at present, other forms of energy production, i.e. nuclear and geothermal are non-existent and other renewables like wind energy are very small (2.42 MWe).
+In the future, the general trend is to favor hydro, with an increase in renewables and a substantial decrease in fossil fuel, which in turn favors geothermal energy development.

-Table 3 shows the utilization of geothermal energy for direct use.
+Table 3/8 shows the utilization of geothermal energy for direct use, without changes since the 2005 update.
 This information has to be taken as a minimum estimate for hot spring waters used for swimming pools.
-Inlettemperature is a safe parameter, but outlet-temperature has been arbitrarily assumed to be 35°C if temperature is above 40°C, 20°C if it is between 30 and 40°C and 15°C if it less than 20°C. The average flow rate has been assumed to be 63% of the maximum flow rate, which is also arbitrary.
+Inlet-temperature is a safe parameter, but outlet-temperature has been arbitrarily assumed to be 35° C if temperature is above 40° C, 20° C if it is between 30 and 40° C and 15° C if it less than 20° C. The average flow rate has been assumed to be 63% of the maximum flow rate, which is also arbitrary.
 The max. flow rate has been measured at the spring in most cases, but in others it has been estimated.
-This activity has been increasing successfully in last years, but is difficult to assess due to lack of data.
+This activity has been improving towards efficiency in last years, but is difficult to assess due to lack of data and specific studies.